fbeaufume/heroes3-simulator/README.md

 - This simulator only supports one stack of creatures versus one stack of creatures
 - Creature can be melee or ranged (and ammunition are supported)
 - No heroes and no magic
-- Only some creature abilities are supported: double attack, no enemy retaliation, no melee penalty
+- Only some creature abilities are supported:
+  - Double attack (e.g. crusaders)
+  - No enemy retaliation (e.g. naga queens)
+  - No melee penalty (e.g. zealots)
+  - No distance penalty (e.g. sharpshooters)